 I regularly use Jenkins CI and GitHub to help our customers integrate Applitools into their continuous integration workflow.
-Even though I’m pretty familiar with both tools, there’s one thing that drives me nuts.
+Even though I’m pretty familiar with both tools, one thing drives me nuts.

 This forces me to leave GitHub and go to Jenkins every time I merge, just so I can check the build status.